Tracking Your Reader's Journey

 ];

-Finally, I can add the ScrollProgressBar like any other component.
-Since I want this to appear on my blog page, I'll place it above the div that holds the blog content.
+Finally, I added the ScrollProgressBar like any other component.
+Since I wanted this to appear on my blog page, I placed it above the div that held the blog content.

 return div(classes: 'blog', [